sanaldeha/poemsofamachine/thepuppeteer.md

 In a night where life has vanished\
 In darkness which dark souls are banished\
 Above me lurks a deeper shadow now\
-With silver lines lighting up this shed
+With silver lines lighting up this hollow shed

 In my desperation, my beloved companion\